 Day 4: Kayak across Okarito Lagoon and hike along the beaches of the Tasman Sea.

 Take a self-guided kayaking trip across Okarito Lagoon, the largest unmodified wetland in New Zealand.
-The lagoon is surrounded by virgin rainforest and home to huge variety of migratory birds, including the white heron.
+The lagoon is surrounded by virgin rainforest and home to a huge variety of migratory birds, including the white heron.
 After lunch, hike along the wild beach of the Tasman Sea and up to a trig point for panoramic views of the Southern Alps.
-In the afternoon, hike up to the terminal face of the Fox Glacier, one of the few places in the world where glaciers extend down into rainforest.
+In the afternoon, hike up to the terminal face of the Franz Josef Glacier, one of the few places in the world where glaciers extend down into rainforest.
 Stunning views of New Zealand's highest peaks dominate the vista at the head of the glacier.

 Day 5: Visit the South Westland World Heritage Area and make your way to Queenstown.